Spring Garden Revival

 Contact Bridgewater's Department of Public Works for Hydroseeding Material Disposal & Project Coordination

 Effective hydroseeding in Bridgewater requires close coordination with municipal agencies to ensure compliance with local regulations and environmental standards.
 Advance notification is necessary for any work within municipal rights-of-way, including coordination with road maintenance schedules and obtaining traffic control permits for equipment access.
 Temporary lane closures must follow established procedures.
 Material disposal is strictly regulated: no discharge of excess slurry or tank washout to streets, catch basins, or waterways is permitted.
 Seed packaging should be recycled, and all tank cleaning must occur in designated containment areas.
 For debris from site preparation, such as old sod or weeds, use the April–November yard waste program and only biodegradable paper bags, as required by the Massachusetts Department of Environmental Protection.
-Coordinate with the Transfer Station for operating hours, resident permits, and fee structures.
-Equipment staging for large projects requires permits, and all material storage must prevent contamination.
-Municipal project integration is essential, especially for road construction, parks, and beautification initiatives.
+Coordinate with the Transfer Station for operating hours, permits, and fees.
+Equipment staging for large projects may require additional permits, and all material storage must prevent contamination.
+Municipal project integration is essential, especially for road construction, parks, and public building landscaping, as well as tree planting initiatives.

 Bridgewater Department of Public Works